 2. Communicate the change, and what it implies for operations

 Of course, after purchasing a new solution, the change must be communicated throughout the organization.
 How will it simplify business processes?
 Will it add any new ones?
 In order to understand the day-to-day implications of a new software solution, staff teams must understand how the new system will be used with current process, or how those processes might be changed.
 Additionally, staff must understand the expectations for the use of software with current (and new) business processes.

 3. Train and provide resources for users

 Beyond understanding how the system will augment and transform processes, staff need to understand how the features, integrations, and devices required for each specific role impact their workflow.
 While general training will provide an understanding of the system, there should be resources to support users throughout the implementation process.
 As a part of this, various departments will have to work through their own processes with the new system, but usage by organization leaders facilitates adoption and integration into daily workflows.

 4. Adoption by leadership

 To ensure the momentum from training is not lost, executives should be actively using the software to demonstrate its value to other users.
 Leadership adoption is crucial to the successful adoption of new software.
-When Marc Benioff, Salesforce’s CEO, wanted to encourage his staff to adopt Chatter (a new internal social network), he required that any communication to him be sent via the new system and even held a company-wide meeting using the new system.
+When Marc Benioff, Salesforce’s Founder and CEO, wanted to encourage his staff to adopt Chatter (a new internal social network), he required that any communication to him be sent via the new system and even held a company-wide meeting using the new system.
 More than adoption by leadership, strategies like these effectively translate the new system’s functionality into everyday business processes.

 5. Reinforce the new processes